 Playing with my nailed boules

 I was curious to see whether my re-created boules would be strong enough to withstand the rough-and-tumble of actual play.
 In fact, they seemed to do just fine in the few games that I played with them.
-Their main disadvantage was that they were so much lighter than the other boules that they could not knock other boules out of the way, and they were easily muscled aside by other boules.
-That wouldn’t have been a problem for a real nailed boule, which would have a weight comparable to a modern boule.
-But because I had re-created my boules with tacks rather than nails, my re-created boules could not replicate the weight of real nailed boules.
+Their main disadvantage was that they were so much lighter than the other boules that they were easily muscled aside by the other boules.
+They would have fared better, I think, in a game where the other players used real boules cloutées; the weight difference would have been less.

 My original reason for this experiment was to answer the question “How would I hold a very short nail while hammering it?”
 My answer— which turned out to be rather effective, I thought— was a pair of cross-locking tweezers.
 Tweezers are an effective solution to the problem and they are not a new or complicated technology— they certainly would have been available to the old-time ferreuses.
 Some other kind of tweezers, or a pair of needle-nose pliers, would have worked almost as well.
 Unfortunately, I don’t know of any evidence that the old-time ferreuses used such a tool.
 Perhaps someday I’ll visit the Musée des Tourneurs sur Bois in Aiguines and ask the curators what they think.